 - Keep a record of the complaints you make and to whom you make them, including copies of any written complaints made.

-Disputes with service providers or contractors
+Disputes With Service providers or contractors

 If the board is having a dispute with a service provider or contractor, here are some recommended steps to take to resolve the situation:

+1) Check your contract with the service provider or contractor.
+See if there is any mention within the contract about the situation that you are dealing with.
 The contract is the primary document governing the relationship between the condo corporation and the service provider or contractor.
 If you have any concerns with the contract or need assistance in interpreting it, seek legal advice.

 2) Speak to the service provider or contractor about your concerns.
 See if you can reach a mutually agreeable solution to the issue.